CottageLabs/sysadmin/ansible/README.md

 ## Ansible tasks for DOAJ

+The symlink in the root `doaj -> ansible/` is for backward compatibility for old aliases

+---

 You'll need to have ansible installed.
 Tested on version 2.7.0

 * Deploy new updates on the master branch to servers: